Farooq85-dev/PostgreSQL-String-Functions/README.md

 # PostgreSQL-String-Functions
-This repository contains the important and useful string functions in PostgreSQL as well as in other databases.
+This repository contains important and useful string functions in PostgreSQL database.